Distributed Systems

 Implement Raft leader election and heartbeats (AppendEntries RPCs with no log entries).
 The goal for Part 3A is to 1) elect a single leader at a time, 2) use heartbeats to ensure that the leader remains a leader when there are no failures, and 3) elect a new leader that takes over when the old leader fails or when packets to/from the old leader are lost.

 Follow the paper's Figure 2.
 At this point you care about sending and receiving RequestVote RPCs, the Rules for Servers that relate to elections, and the State related to leader election.
-Add the Figure 2 state for leader election to the Raft struct in raft.go.
+Add the Figure 2 state for leader election to the Raft struct in raft1/raft.go.

 Fill in the RequestVoteArgs and RequestVoteReply structs.
 When a peer hasn't heard from the leader for a period of time (election timeout), start an election by sending out RequestVote RPCs.
 Make() creates a background ticker() goroutine, which use can use to start elections.
 Implement the RequestVote RPC handler so that the Raft peers will vote for one another.

-The tester requires your Raft implementation to elect a new leader within five seconds of the failure of the old leader (if a majority of peers can still communicate).
+To implement heartbeats, define an AppendEntries RPC struct (though you may not need all the arguments yet), and have the leader send AppendEntries RPCs periodically.
+Write an AppendEntries RPC handler method.
+The tester requires that the leader send heartbeat RPCs no more than tens of times per second.
+The tester also requires your Raft implementation to elect a new leader within five seconds of the failure of the old leader (if a majority of peers can still communicate).
 The paper's Sections 5.2 and 9.3 mention election timeouts in the range of 150 to 300 milliseconds.
 Such a range only makes sense if the leader sends heartbeats considerably more often than once per 150 milliseconds (e.g., once per 10 milliseconds).
 Since the tester limits you to tens of heartbeats per second, you will have to use an election timeout larger than the paper's 150 to 300 milliseconds, but not too large, because then you may fail to elect a leader within five seconds.

 Don't forget to implement GetState().